How to comply with laws regulating criminal background checks

 6. The seriousness of the offense

-7. Any information produced by the person, or produced on his behalf, in regard to his rehabilitation and good conduct
+7. Any information produced by the person, or produced on his behalf, regarding his rehabilitation and good conduct

 8. The legitimate interest of a public agency or private employer in protecting property, and the safety and welfare of specific individuals or the general public.

-Consider all the factors, balancing factors that weigh against hiring as well as those that support hiring.
+Consider all the factors, balancing factors that weigh against hiring and those that support hiring.
 No single factor should be determinative.
 Document how you weighed the factors.
 (Note that current employees are also protected from adverse employment action based on their criminal conviction record.)

 Off-limits inquiries